ambienthex/covid-19-stats/README.md

 **Source**: https://www.independent.co.uk/news/world/americas/coronavirus-death-toll-worst-case-scenario-millions-dead-in-us-a9402276.html

-Over a million deaths seemed too high of an estimate and wanted to attempt a basic forecast of the death toll without the epidemiology factors I'm not familiar with to determine if those figures were media hyperbole or not.
+Over a million deaths seemed too high and wanted to attempt a basic forecast of the death toll without the epidemiology factors I'm not familiar with to determine if those figures were media hyperbole or not.
 Tableau is publishing COVID-19 virus case data from John Hopkins to Data world.
 The data is updated daily at 9:00am EST and can be found at https://data.world/covid-19-data-resource-hub/covid-19-case-counts/workspace/file?filename=COVID-19+Cases.csv.

 Python with the Pandas and Facebook Prophet data was used to try to forecast the U.S. death toll and it was found to be in the range of 75,000 to 210,000 deaths, with a forecast line down the middle at around 140,000 eyeballing the graph.
 This can change day to day as more deaths are confirmed and hopefully decrease as doctors and healthcare workers find treatments that work.
 Albeit still tragic, this seemed more reasonable than previously forecasted by media.